ZachSaucier/fave-slackmojis/README.md

 # fave-slackmojis

-My favorite emojis to use in a Slack setting, saved here to make sure I can access them in future Slacks
+My favorite emojis to use in a Slack setting, saved here to make sure I can access them in future Slacks.